love1ace/DONGYEONG-KIM/README.md

 # DONGYEONG KIM

-This project is a personal portfolio website built using basic HTML, CSS, JavaScript.
+This project is a personal portfolio website built using basic HTML, CSS, JavaScript

 ## Hosting